Breakdown of Who Pays the Most—and Least—in Taxes

 The bottom line: Those who earned less than $30,000 paid 1.4% of the country’s total income taxes at an effective tax rate of 4.9% in 2015, according to the Pew Research Center.

 The Tax Burden for Middle-Income Filers

-A study by the Tax Foundation breaks down taxpayers into just two groups: the top 50% of earners and the lowest 50 percent.
-The bottom half is comprised of taxpayers with AGIs of $40,078 or less.
+A study by the Tax Foundation breaks down taxpayers into just two groups: the top 50% of earners and the lowest 50%.
+The bottom half comprises taxpayers with AGIs of $40,078 or less.

 The Tax Foundation found that this lower 50% demographic contributed just 3% of taxes paid.
 This adds up to $43.9 billion.

 The study also indicated that the bottom half of taxpayers paid an effective tax rate of 3.7%.
 Those with AGIs falling between $50,000 and $100,000, which could be considered middle income, paid an effective rate of 9.25%.
 AGIs of $139,713 to $197,651 paid an average effective rate of 14%.

 The bottom line: Those who earned between $30,000 and $50,000 in 2015 paid 4% of all income taxes at an effective rate of 7.2%.
 Those who earned between $50,000 and $100,000 paid 14.1% of all taxes paid at an effective tax rate of 9.2%.

 Wealthy individuals do indeed pay more in taxes than low-income or even middle-income individuals.
 It's just basic math.